willipino01/projects-writups-musings/README.md

-# projects-writups-musings
-As in the name, a place to make some of my IT projects, writups and musings.
+As in the name, a place to make some of my IT projects, write-ups and musings.